dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 3 - Fast Sim vs Accurate Sim.md

 ### CONS
 - real-world: application
-- simulation such as env
+- simulation such as env easy to access
+- real-world behavior
+-